gerhardt97/Peptides-Membranes-interaction-analysis/README.md

-#  Codes for Peptides-Lipid Interaction Analysis
+#  Codes for Peptide-Membranes Interaction Analysis
 ## Environment:
 The codes in python files can only be run under the pylake environment.
 Pylake environment setting refers to https://lumicks-pylake.readthedocs.io/en/stable/install.html.